randomor/react-native/docs/EmbeddedAppIOS.md

 @end
 ```

-In a view controller that wants to manage this view, go ahead and add an outlet and wire it up:
+In a view controller that wants to manage this view, go ahead and add an outlet and wire it up in the interface builder:

 ```
 // ViewController.m